 That’s it!
 Then you can install stuff into it without contaminating the base environment at all.

-plugin, but it is available by default in both bash and zsh, and also many other text input interfaces like the Python interpreter.
+This works like a simpler version of the zsh-autosuggestions plugin, but it is available by default in both bash and zsh, and also many other text input interfaces like the Python interpreter.

 Just press ctrl-r, and start typing to start searching your past commands.
 If you press ctrl-r again it will keep cycling through old commands that match the string that is being currently typed.
 When the command that you want shows up, just press enter to execute that line.
-For example, the screenshot below shows what happens in the Python interpreter when I do ctrl-r to go into reverse-i-search mode and start typing import n
+For example, the screenshot below shows what happens in the Python interpreter when I do ctrl-r to go into reverse-i-search mode and start typing import n - it already suggest the line import numpy as np.

 This is the same for bash and zsh, and probably any other terminal emulator. use alt-f to go forward, and alt-b to go back one word at a time. alt-d to delete the word in front of the cursor.
 This is also the emacs keybind for the same movements.